 Written by Attorney Andrea Wimmer.

 When completing your Chapter 7 bankruptcy forms, it's important to include information about co-signers and co-owners of your property.
-This typically arises with respect to cars and car loans.
-The first thing you will need to do is determine whether you have a co-signer (also called co-borrower), a co-owner or both.
+This most commonly affects cars and car loans.

-If you co-signed a loan for someone else, you are te one that took this responsibility in case they default.
+If you cosigned a loan for someone else, you are the one that took on this responsibility in case they default.
 If you file Chapter 7 bankruptcy, your personal obligation to pay this debt will be discharged.

 How to disclose a co-signer in your bankruptcy forms